 This alternative sequence offers readers the additional benefit of allowing readers to engage the Seeds of Disaster and The Breaking Point as a single unit. Â (The Breaking Point was written as a sequel to the Seeds of Disaster. Â Thus, many of the individuals, ideas, and institutions described in the first book appear in the second.)

 A third approach would be to read the series in reverse chronological order, starting with Fighting Power and ending with The Enlightened Soldier.
-This ‘backwards’ sequence has the advantage of starting with an event (the Second World War) that is familiar to many present-day military professionals before moving on to times and places that are less well-known.
+This ‘backwards’ sequence has the advantage of starting with an event (the Second World War) that is well-known to many present-day military professionals before moving on to times and places that are less familiar.
 Reading the Canon in reverse chronological order also puts the most difficult book to read at the very end of the series, thereby giving readers a chance to get their reading muscles in shape before they tackle the intellectual equivalent of a marathon.